3 min read

 That urge and the fear of what will happen when things go wrong increase the load on our plates and demotivate our teams to step up and manage challenges independently.

-If you're struggling to let go, here are three handy tips for changing how you delegate to your team.
+If you're struggling to let go, here are three tips for changing how you delegate to your team.

 Attractive excited fitness girl in sportwear jumping of joy isolated over white background